sherkinglee/RiboAnalyzer/README.md

     ```
     python PlotMetageneAnalysisForTheWholeRegions.py -i <output_prefix_scaled_density_dataframe.txt> -o <output_prefix> -g <group1,group2> -r <group1-rep1,group2-rep2__group2-rep1,group2-rep2> -b 15,90,60 --mode all {--ymin,--ymax}
     ```
     where *-g* is the group names of samples or conditions which are separated by comma.
-It is recommmended that the first one is the control group and the next one is treat group. *-r* is the replicate names corresponding to the *-g*.
+It is recommmended that the first one is the control group and the next one is treat group. *-r* is the replicate names corresponding to the *-g* as well as *bamLegends* in *attributes.txt* file.
 Groups are separated by "__" and the replicates of one groups are separated by comma. *-b* must be the sample as *-b* in *MetageneAnalysisForTheWholeRegions.py*. *--mode* controls to output density plot of all samples or just mean density of different replicates.

 + **Metagene analysis on CDS regions.**